Is Your Performance Management System Broken?

 It’s All in the Feedback

 What sort of feedback are you providing your employees?
-Chances are good that if you’re not seeing results, it’s the wrong type.
+Chances are good that if you do not see results, it’s the wrong type.
 What does that mean, though?
 There are two primary types of “wrong” feedback:

 - Biased – Biased feedback comes from someone with blind spots themselves and is often based on an incomplete or inaccurate picture of goals and targets.